 The Workplace Track

-Workers’ Compensation Section and Young Lawyers Section
+Workers’ Compensation Section

-Session A: 9:00 a.m. – 10:30 a.m.
+Session A: 8:30 a.m. – 10:30 a.m.

+Attorney Drapeau is a partner in the firm of Leighton, Katz & Drapeau with a principal office in Vernon.
 His practice consists primarily of representing claimants in the workers’ compensation forum and on appeal.
 Attorney Drapeau is a Board Certified Workers’ Compensation Specialist.
 He has lectured on various workers’ compensation topics for both the Connecticut Bar Association and the Connecticut Trial Lawyers Association.

 He is a member of the Workers’ Compensation Section of the Connecticut Bar Association, the Connecticut Trial Lawyers Association, and the Tolland County Bar Association of which he is past President.
 He currently sits on the both the Executive Committee of the Workers’ Compensation Section of the Connecticut Bar Association and the Examining Committee for Board Certification as a Workers’ Compensation Specialist.

 Stephen M. Morelli, Chairman, State of Connecticut Workers’ Compensation Commission, Hartford

 Chairman Stephen Morelli received his Bachelor of Arts degree from the University of Connecticut in 1983 and his law degree from the University of Connecticut School of Law in 1986.
 He is admitted to the practice of law in both Connecticut’s and California’s State and Federal Courts.